the-au-forml-lab/plgroup/readme.md

 This operation uses the existing dataset as a cache to minimize API calls.
 If you want to rebuild the dataset from scratch, delete the file `data/papers.json`.

-If the [option](#configuration-file) `DATASET.ADDITIVE` is true,
-this operation will only add new papers to the dataset.
-When that option is false (the default), papers from venues no longer listed in `data/sources.csv` will be removed during the update.
+By default, papers from venues (and years) no longer listed in `data/sources.csv` will be removed during the update.
+This behavior may be changed in the [configuration file](#configuration-file).

-**Troubleshooting.** If the above URL succeeds, but updating the dataset still fails, you can inspect the URLs to which the program makes API calls by running `npm run venues` and navigating to the returned URLs using a web browser.
+**Troubleshooting.** If calls to the DBLP API fail, you can inspect the relevant URLs by running `npm run venues`.

 ### Getting a next paper suggestion